pauleveritt/tagstr-site/docs/htmlbuilder.md

 We pass each attribute to a new `self.fill_attr` method, then pass the newly-filled attributes to `self.fill_tag`.

-Interpolations in an attribute is -- for now -- simple.
+Filling placeholders in an attribute is -- for now -- simple.

 ```{literalinclude} ../src/tagstr_site/examples/htmlbuilder/hb6.py
 :start-at: def fill_attr